And now to once more confront this issue (as raised by the message on Instagram).

 My grandfather remarried too… My grandmother never did.

 They were in love but ill-suited for each other.
 My grandmother was a quiet, sweet lady who eventually became a full time English teacher after her divorce.
 My grandfather was a very creative, somewhat tempestuous and brilliant man.
-He composed music and loved horse racing passionately… Even though he did later become a judge he spent his younger years absorbed in numerous business endeavors (a restaurant, a movie theater, etc) that were not always successful.
+He composed music and loved horse racing… Even though he did later become a judge he spent his younger years absorbed in numerous business endeavors (a restaurant, a movie theater, etc) that were not always successful.
 That was a strain on their marriage.
 And I don’t think they understood each other very well.

 My mother has a memory she’s sometimes shared of one of her paternal aunts.
 That aunt gave her the prettiest bottle of 1950’s hot pink nail polish (in the 1950’s) when she was little.
 She kept the pink polish in a small handbag.
 Sadly however, that bottle broke and all the pretty pink polish spread in the bag and dried.
-It was a little tragic at the time… Her mother, my grandmother, did not wear almost any makeup (other than lipstick).
+It was a little tragic at the time… Her mother, my grandmother, did not wear almost any makeup (other than lipstick, etc.).
 Women back then didn’t wear makeup as often – it was seen as somewhat risqué to wear “too much” of it (and that wasn’t just “a thing” among certain conservatives or etc. either).
-So she prized that pink polish because it isn’t something her mother would have likely purchased for her.
+So my mother prized that pink polish because it isn’t something her mother would have likely purchased for her.

 My father’s family was fairly well off.
 My paternal grandfather was good in matters of business and so was my great grandfather.
 And they cared about being honest too and their community.
 For a while my paternal grandfather was the president of the school board and my grandmother was a church pianist (among other things they did for their community).

-My grandmother knew my father’s family and when my mother asked for her blessing to marry my father she readily agreed.
+Actually, my maternal grandmother knew my father’s family and when my mother asked for her blessing to marry my father she readily agreed.
 They were a “good family.”

-Actually my grandmother and her siblings used to attend the same dances in the 1930’s and 40’s as my father’s uncles, aunts and parents did.
+My grandmother and her siblings used to attend the same dances in the 1930’s and 40’s as my father’s uncles, aunts and parents did.
 And my paternal grandmother’s family were at those dances too.
 My Great Uncle Ed once told me that my Great Aunt Mabel, my grandmother’s sister, was a wonderful dancer.

 BUT, my parents didn’t know each other growing up.
 They met through a mutual friend later in the 1970’s.
 My father was studying to become a Christian missionary (at a college in Minnesota) after being in Vietnam and finishing his undergraduate degree and my mother visited that school with thoughts of attending too.
 Their mutual friend told my mother to “look my father up” because she thought they’d get along.
 They did.
 They were friends… And then my father became determined they should get married.